 What is arthritis in horses?

-- Arthritis is a general term meaning inflammation of the joint.
-Any joint, from hocks to fetlocks to spine and neck and even the pelvis, can be affected.
+Arthritis is a general term meaning inflammation of the joint.
+Any joint, from hocks to fetlocks to the spine and neck and even the pelvis, can be affected.
 Arthritis in horses is a degenerative condition and requires supportive care and logical lifestyle changes for your horse.

 - Arthritis in horses is typically caused by the “wear and tear” of the joints.
 You will usually find arthritis in older horses, for a few reasons.
 There’s been more wear and tear over the years, and as horses age, their soft tissues lose elasticity, so tendons and ligaments wear.
 Cartilage in joints can also become thinner over time.